Irritable Bowel Syndrome in Dogs – Foods & Making a Long Term Plan

-Just like us, dogs can get irritable bowel syndrome (IBS), a chronic digestive system disorder that can cause discomfort, diarrhea, constipation, mucus in stool and other GI issues.
+Just like us, dogs can get irritable bowel syndrome (IBS), a chronic digestive system disorders that can cause discomfort, diarrhea, constipation, mucus in stool and other GI issues.

 Although the cause is not known for sure, it is an inflammatory condition.
 Therefore, it is important to reduce inflammation, eliminate unhealthy foods and add healing ones.
-Dog caregivers can use good food and an anti-inflammatory diet to help support health.
+Fog caregivers can use good food to help fix the problem long term.

 Sensitive intestinal tract compromised in irritable bowel syndrome